 These simple steps, when practiced regularly, can greatly reduce stress and lead to effective parenting.
 While family life may still be over-scheduled and chaotic, building up a practice that reduces the brain’s tendency toward anxious, negative thinking can increase the brain’s capacity to perceive more fully.

-At our Ridgefield, CT center we see that this can lead to parenting from a place that is whole benefitting the entire family in the long run while leaving everyone feeling safer and more supported.
+At our Ridgefield, CT center we see that this can lead to parenting from a place that is benefitting the entire family in the long run while leaving everyone feeling safer and more supported.
 And, of course, this will lead to even more positives to reflect on!

 Dr. Roseann is a Psychologist and Therapist and our center provides expert-level care for children, adults, and families from all over the US, supporting them with research-based and holistic therapies that that reverse issues and conditions.
 As a pediatric mental expert, she frequently appears on a variety of television news programs, podcasts, in national publications such as Martha Stewart, Parents, Newsweek, Authority, Romper, etc. Dr. Roseann is a Board Certified Neurofeedback (BCN) Practitioner, a Board Member of the Northeast Region Biofeedback Society (NRBS) and Epidemic Answers, Certified Integrative Medicine Mental Health Provider (CMHIMP) and an Amen Clinic Certified Brain Health Coach.
 She is also a member of the International Lyme and Associated Disease Society (ILADS), American Psychological Association (APA), National Association of School Psychologists (NASP), Connecticut Counseling Association (CCA), International OCD Foundation (IOCDF) International Society for Neurofeedback and Research (ISNR) and The Association of Applied Psychophysiology and Biofeedback (AAPB).